 Paying for College

-Payment arrangements that cover the entire balance of your student account must be made with the Business Services office each semester by the payment deadline noted on your invoice.
+Payment arrangements that cover the entire balance of your student account must be made with the Business Office each semester by the payment deadline noted on your invoice.

 You are responsible for the tuition and fees for classes for which you have registered.
 You will not be withdrawn from school for nonpayment of tuition and/or non-attendance.
 See the tuition refund policy for more information.